jfcmacro/whiplash/README.md

 # whiplash
-Send and receive program files
+Send and receive program files by using twitter and pastie.